 Billl Ligetti, IWEA Executive Director, and member company representatives have called throughout the year for general discussions on OSHA standards/ policy/interpretations and requests for OSHA handouts/publications.

-The IWEA's website posted information and links to the safety alerts sent and a link to the OSHA recordkeeping webpage for the new reporting requirements.
+The IWEA’s website posted information and links to the safety alerts sent and a link to the new demolition directive.
 The website has a safety section, referencing the alliance.
-The website also posts and maintains various past safety and health information (i.e. OSHA news releases, safety bulletins, product recalls, etc.) for continual review.
+The website also posts and maintains various past safety and health information (i.e. OSHA news releases, links to new standards and letters of interpretations, safety bulletins, product recalls, etc.) for continual review.
 The website lists electronic links to various government, labor organizations, and contractor associations.

 The activities and information provided were well received.
 Bill Ligetti, Executive Director, and member representatives found the safety and health outreach activities/communications and the information valuable in assisting them in promoting/ improving their safety and health efforts.
 In addition, OSHA representatives found the shared information valuable in expanding their knowledge base on the implementation of good safety practices on steel erection construction jobsites.

 The working relationship between the Alliance Signatories and the feedback on the Alliance continues to be extremely positive.
-As a result of the positive working relationship between the Alliance signatories, an Alliance Renewal Agreement is scheduled to be signed on April 6, 2015.
+As a result of the positive working relationship between the Alliance signatories, an Alliance Renewal Agreement was signed on April 6, 2015.